Bankrupting DoS Attackers: Introduction

 When $\gamma = O(1)$, this lower bound asymptotically matches the cost for \Linear, and is within logarithmic factors of the cost for \LinPow.
 Additionally, the lower bound allows for a fair amount of independence between the settings of $\gamma$, $g$ and $n$ for which the lower bound can be proven.
 For example, it holds both when $g$ is small compared to $n$ and also when $g$ is large.
 Finally, note that the lower bound holds for randomized algorithms, even though both \Linear and \LinPow are deterministic.
 Thus, randomization does not offer significant improvements for our problem.

-Finally, we simulate \Linear in the without-latency variant, and \LinPow in the with-latency variant, in Section~\ref{s:simulation}.
-In these simulations, we compare the algorithm's cost to the adversary's cost when all good jobs are serviced as late as possible.
-Our results suggest that the hidden constants in the asymptotic notation may be small, and that the scaling behavior for our algorithms' costs matches what is predicted by theory.
+Finally, in Section \ref{s:simulation}, we provide preliminary simulation results for \Linear and \LinPow.
+Our results suggest that the hidden constants in the asymptotic notation may be small, and that the scaling behavior for our algorithms' costs matches that predicted by theory.